New Grading Model Overview- Updated

 Building community

-Encouraging others, resolving conflict with humility, and unifying people.
+Encouraging others and unifying people.

 Stewardship of time